Human Trafficking and Healthcare: Helping Without Harming

 Studies have shown that victims of human trafficking are likely to seek healthcare services,[i] putting healthcare organizations and providers in a unique position to help these patients and also play a role in addressing the persistent and destructive role of trafficking in society.

 Yet, in these situations, a fine line exists between help and harm; organizations and providers need awareness, knowledge, and a cautious approach when helping patients who have experienced trafficking.
-Failure to implement a well-informed plan[MG1] in your chiropractic practice could result in further traumatization of victims, loss of trust, and poor outcomes for patients and communities.
+Failure to implement a well-informed in your chiropractic practice could result in further traumatization of victims, loss of trust, and poor outcomes for patients and communities.

 Building Awareness